• Trunk Bay, St. John, USVI

 The significance of these larger islands within the Caribbean is due to their size and strategic locations within the archipelago.
 These islands effectively divide the Caribbean into distinct subregions, each with unique geographical characteristics and influences.

-For example, the island of Hispaniola, shared by the Dominican Republic and Haiti, stands as a geographic border between the Atlantic Ocean and the Caribbean Sea, marking a boundary with ecological and climatic implications.
+For example, the island of Hispaniola, shared by the Dominican Republic and Haiti, marks a geographic border between the Atlantic Ocean and the Caribbean Sea, with ecological and climatic implications.
 Likewise, Puerto Rico's central position in the archipelago contributes to its climatic influence, acting as a meteorological barrier in the eastern Caribbean.

 Cultural and Historical Epicenters